riscv/docs-dev-guide/README.md

 ## Asciidoc headers

-Most of the information in the book headers for RISC-V asciidoc content contain information that relates to the fully functional pdf build.
+Most of the information in the book headers for RISC-V asciidoc content contain information that relates to the fully functional pdf build that enables, among other things, numbered headings, a TOC, running headers and footers, footnotes at chapter ends, custom fonts, admonitions, an index, and an optional colophon.

+For shorter documents, you have the option of using a report header.

 NOTE: The headers are already in the template files.
 The only changes you normally need to make are to add chapter-sized sections in using the syntax `include::filename.adoc[]` in the order by which you want them to appear.